lloyd/lloyd.io/_posts/2014-01-17-evolving-browserid-data-formats.md

 After a couple years of experience, we (the identity community that supports Persona) have amassed a small collection of changes to the data formats which underly the BrowserID protocol.
-This post will informally present the desired set of changes to BrowserID data representation to help identity providers and maintainers of client implementations migrate to the new formats.
+This post is a migration guide for maintainers of BrowserID client implementations.

+(NOTE: This summary is based on the work of Dan Callahan, Dirkjan Ochtman, and others.)

 The motivation for these changes include: